Mahi7828/check_frosty/Episode 1 - The Blind Bot.md

 </model>
 ```

-After copying all the parts above into the world file in order, run the world again:
+After copying all the parts above into the world file in order, run the world again by the following command:

 `ign gazebo cub_world.sdf`

-#### Spawning models using launch file
+### Spawning models using launch file

 If you want to spawn the models when launching gazebo world.
 Make a launch file `cub.launch.py` in the launch folder in the package and add the following code